 Should I wear makeup?

-It is safer NOT to wear makeup during surgery.
+It is safer not to wear makeup during surgery.
 Makeup can lead to eye or skin irritation during surgery, especially if loose flecks contact the eye.
-You don't blink or make tears during general anesthesia, and you cannot tell us if it irritates you.
+You do not blink or make tears during general anesthesia, and you will be unable to inform us if something is irritating you.